 There is a reception period from 8.50 am to allow parents to drop their children in time for school.
 The school day begins at 9.00 am and finishes at 2.40 pm.
 The school day for infants is shorter.
 They should be collected at 1.40 pm.
 As these are the official hours of school opening and closing, the Board of Management does not accept responsibility for children on the premises outside of these times.

 We ask parents to be punctual in the mornings and again when collecting the children in the evenings.
 Punctuality is a value we aim to instil in the children.
-On a more practical level, children often feel uncomfortable about being late, particularly since they will be challenged over persistent lateness.
-There is also the disruption to their class to be considered.
+On a more practical level, children often feel uncomfortable about being late and there is disruption to their class to be considered .

 Finally, as the school is situated on quite a narrow stretch of road, the school authorities and Parents’ Council ask parents to park at the church car park and walk their children to the school.
 There is a higher risk of an accident if parents drive close to the school.